ashkheid-zz/prc---css-var-js-webpack/readme.md

 B --> G[step05.js]
 ```

-The implementation of the formet file was a little complicated.
+The implementation of the former file was a little complicated.
 There's better solution for Implementing the `reColor()` function, which is using `setProperty` on the `root` element.